Oregon Fall Camp

 Is This Camp Right For My Level?

-All participants will need to be in at least reasonable fitness and have at least average (at minimum low intermediate) technical abilities.
-You don't have to look great doing any of the fundamental skills to be a perfect fit for our camp, but we do need all campers to have at least gotten past the development of beginner fundamental skillsets to really benefit from where our program excels.
+All participants will need to be in at least reasonable fitness and have at least intermediate technical abilities.
+You don't have to look great doing any of the fundamental skills to be a good fit for our camp, but we do need all campers to have at least gotten past the development of beginner fundamental skillsets to really benefit from where our program excels.
 At the other end of the spectrum, if you do happen to be a super fit, fast and/or motivated racer type -- you simply aren't going to find a better opportunity in the XC ski world to take your skiing to another level than the Oregon Fall Camp.

 A good base line description we have used over the decades is to ask the following of potential campers to make sure our program is a good fit for their fitness and/or current technical skills:

 a.
-Can you climb small/medium size hills on intermediate-rated trails without needing to stop and can you descend downhills on beginner/intermediate trails with at least basic levels of safety & control?
+Can you climb medium/large size hills on intermediate-rated trails without needing to regularly stop and can you descend downhills on intermediate trails with at least basic levels of safety & control?

 b.
 If you want to do skate sessions, have you developed fundamental edge-and-glide skills vs. feeling like you are constantly "slipping out" to the side on non-icy conditions without much or any forward power?